Pontevico: History

 Before the Roman-Gallic wars, Pontevico was inhabited by the Cisalpine Gauls.
 However, the town was probably founded under the Roman Empire: looking at the town from above, the centuriation of the original nucleus is clearly visible.
 Pontevico was crossed by the Via Brixiana, a Roman consular road which connected Cremona (lat.
 Cremona) to Brescia (lat.
 Brixia), from which Roman roads passed and then branched out towards the entire Cisalpine Gaul.

 In the 6th century the navigation had a high importance, so Theodoric imposed a removal of the fishing equipment along the river to not impede the passage of boats.
 Due to the Magyars invasions, between the 9th and 10th century a castle in the town was built, called munitissimum castrum due to its great size.

 Until the 13th century, the town was divided into the New and the Old ones, which had its own church and its own castle.
-In this period, there were opened the first hospices for pilgrims and the sick.
-Since 1170, the Hospitale is still present today, which gives the name to its street.
+The first hospices for pilgrims and the sick were opened during this period.
+The Hospitale, which has been continually present since 1170, gives the name to its street.

 During the High Middle Ages, Pontevico immediately sided with Guelphs and its castle became the theater of battles between the two factions.
-In 1237, in the eve of the Battle of Cortenuova, the Guelph army was camped in the local fortress but it made the mistake of leaving the castle, leaving uncovered the left bank of the Oglio river.
-So, Federico II could pass the river and he entered in the castle, starting his march to Cortenuova.
+In 1237, on the eve of the Battle of Cortenuova, the Guelph army was camped in the local fortress but it made the mistake of leaving the castle, leaving uncovered the left bank of the Oglio river.
+So, Federico II could pass the river and entered the castle, starting his march to Cortenuova.

-Until the Wars in Lombardy, Pontevico was a part of the Duchy of Milan, when in 1426 it got conquered by the Republic of Venice.
+Until the Wars in Lombardy, Pontevico was a part of the Duchy of Milan, when in 1426 it was conquered by the Republic of Venice.
 In the last phase of the wars, in 1452 Francesco Sforza regained the town after a two days-siege, but the next year Jacopo Piccinino brought back Pontevico under the Serenissima.
 The decisive clash was between 16 and 19 October 1453: the Duke of Milan's army conjoined with the Renè of Anjou's, King of Naples, one for a total of 20,000 infantrymen and 3,500 knights; after three days of siege, Pontevico fell under the Milanese army.
 Then, the town was razed to the ground and especially the French soldiers were very heavy with the population.
 However, the town after the Treaty of Lodi was brought back under the Republic of Venice which rebuilt Pontevico and its castle.

 Under the Venetian rule Pontevico was a very important port and stronghold for the Serenissima which granted privileges to the town which were named Curia, Castello and Borgo.
 In the local port there was a trading station where colonial products were sold and fodder, linen, iron and wood was imported.